 The analytical foundation of this thesis is rooted in the dataset procured from the Federal Network Agency for Electricity, Gas, Telecommunications, Post, and Railways (Bundesnetzagentur für Elektrizität, Gas, Telekommunikation, Post und Eisenbahnen).
 This dataset undergoes annual updates, with the current version being refreshed in November 2022.
 It encapsulates comprehensive details pertaining to charging stations, encompassing the operator's identity, geographical specifics (including address, city, federal state, latitude, and longitude), and intricate technical parameters such as the type and quantity of connectors and the power delivered.

 Upon rigorous data pre-processing (cf. Section 4.1), it becomes feasible to architect the charging network by interlinking each node with all proximate nodes within a 100 km road radius.
 This specified distance, determined by user discretion, offers an optimal compromise for Plug-in vehicles, especially when juxtaposed with the prevalent ranges of pure Electric Vehicles (EVs), which exceed 300km.
-Utilizing these extended ranges would have culminated in an overwhelmingly dense graph, rendering the graphical distinctions relatively indistinct (cf. Section 4.2).
+Utilizing these extended ranges would culminate in an overwhelmingly dense graph, rendering the graphical distinctions relatively indistinct (cf. Section 4.2).

 Following the network's formulation, the subsequent phase involves the optimization of prospective charging stations' positioning.
 It is pivotal to note that the algorithm retains the spatial orientation of the extant charging stations, given the impracticality of alterations.
 Instead, it assimilates a predetermined number of new stations and refines their placement through a genetic algorithm (cf. Section 4.3).

 Historical data served as the benchmark for algorithmic outcomes.
 An illustrative example is the installation of 532 charging stations between 2014 and 2015.
-The algorithmic model, initialized with the 2014 network and augmented with 532 stations, was juxtaposed against the 2015 network.
+The algorithmic model, initialized with the 2014 network and augmented with 532 stations, has been juxtaposed against the 2015 network.
 Both networks maintain consistent pre-2014 station locations, with discrepancies manifesting solely in the orientation of the 532 newly incorporated stations.

 To bolster the model's authenticity, the initial population derivation steered clear of randomness and instead hinged on a predictive algorithm contingent on location and federal state.
 This assumption predicates on the premise that federal states exhibit distinct adoption rates.
 The aforementioned predictive algorithm employs retrospective training levels.
 For instance, in the 2014 scenario, the initial population's prediction leveraged data spanning 2009 to 2014, eschewing the incongruity of simulating the 2015 station locations based on post-2019 occurrences (cf. Section 4.3.1).